Key definitions

 Project | The labeling environment in Labelbox, like a factory assembly line for producing labels.
 The initial state of the project can start with raw data, pre-existing ground truth, or pre-labeled data. |

-Queue | Labelbox has four queues for moving Data Rows through the labeling & QA pipeline: the Batches queue, the Labeling queue, the Review queue, and the Tasks queue. |
+Queue | Labelbox has 3 queues for moving data rows through the labeling & QA pipeline: the Batches queue, the Labeling queue, and the review tasks queue. |

 Schema | Nearly everything in Labelbox is strongly typed.
 The schema is the master blueprint for your training data.
 It contains Ontologies, Features, and Metadata. |